elayLo/elayLo/README.md

 and PWA for Russian and European companies.*

 I have been working in the
 IT-sphere for more than 4 years and communicated a lot with people from different areas (designers, managers, sales people), so in addition to hard skills, I have good soft skills too.
-In the nearest future, I'm planning to become a team leader because I appreciate working with people and managing project processes on a development level.
+I appreciate working with people and managing project processes on a development level.
 ### 🧰 Languages and Tools